djgroen/flee/docs/Simulation_instance_construction.md

 ### **UNHCR forced migrant counts and camp locations extraction**

-The UNHCR situations provides an overview of active situations worldwide that are facing forced displacement distress.
+The UNHCR situations provide an overview of active situations worldwide that are facing forced displacement distress.
 To construct a new conflict situation: